Exploring Resilience at Work Among First-Line Nurse Managers.

 CONCLUSION: The application of an instrument to determine resilience may focus support for NMs on maintaining perspective, for example.
 Further study exploring the application of the RAW assessment to healthcare workers is indicated.

 Carpio, Ron C; Castro, Laura P; Huerto, Heinrich M; Highfield, Martha E F; and Mendelson, Sherri, "Exploring Resilience at Work Among First-Line Nurse Managers."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 723.